Benjamin Butler: Colonization

-General Butler claimed that Lincoln approached him in 1865, a few days before his assassination, to talk about reviving colonization in Panama.
+General Butler claimed that Lincoln spoke with him "after the negotiations had failed at Hampton Roads" on February 3, 1865, and said:

+But what shall we do with the negroes after they are free?
+I can hardly believe that the South and North can live in peace, unless we get rid of the negroes....
+I believe that it would be better to export them all to some fertile country with a good climate, which they could have for themselves.

 Since the mid-twentieth century, historians have debated the validity of Butler's account, as Butler wrote it years after the fact and was prone to exaggerating his prowess as a general.
 Recently discovered documents prove that Butler and Lincoln did indeed meet on April 11, 1865, though whether and to what extent they talked about colonization is not recorded except in Butler's account.